 What Are the Signs & Symptoms of a Stroke?

-Common signs of strokein teens:
+Common signs of strokein kids and teens:

 headaches, possibly with vomiting